saschagobel/legislatoR/README.md

 legislatoR is a fully relational individual-level data package for the software environment R. It comprises political, sociodemographic, and Wikipedia-related data on elected politicians across the globe.
 The current development version (0.0.0.9000) includes 22,917 elected politicians from all legislative sessions of the Austrian Nationalrat, the German Bundestag, the Irish Dáil, the French Assemblée, and the United States Congress (House and Senate).

 ## Motivation
 Researchers, students, analysts, journalists, and the public continue to rely on individual-level data on political elites for various kinds of analyses, whether theory-driven or motivated by real-world problems.
 As a consequence, the past has likely seen recurrent data collection efforts with the same purpose.
 This practice is highly inefficient.
-Student assistants, interns or volunteers work on tedious data collection tasks likely accomplished by others already.
+Student assistants, interns, or volunteers work on tedious data collection tasks likely accomplished by others already.
 Financial limitations or time restrictions often force analysts to limit their analyses to a subset of politicians.
 The frequent compromise is between broad (many politicians) but shallow (few variables) or narrow (few politicians) but deep (many variables) data.
 Existing data structures are either limited in scope, hidden behind paywalls, or simply not accessible to those who are not super tech-savvy. legislatoR strives to be a free, efficient, and accessible one stop shop for broad and deep data on political elites, facilitate data integration, enable replication efforts, and preserve data that may one of these days cease to exist on some of the numerous sources on the Web.

 ## Content and data structure
 For each legislature, the package currently holds nine datasets: